radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 7. On the Refresh Settings tab, select the Real-time refresh option.
 A table appears displaying the connectors related to the data sources that comprise the identity view.

 >[!warning]
->If your virtual view is joined with other virtual views, the secondary views are also cached.
+>If your virtual view is joined with other virtual views, you are prompted to cache the secondary views as well.
+Click **CREATE CACHE FOR DEPENDENCIES**.
+This only creates the cache definition, you must navigate to this location in the Directory Namespace and **initialize** the cache and **configure the refresh strategy** for the dependent views.

 8. Configure any needed connectors shown in the table.
 See the section titled [Configuring Source Connectors](./cache-capture-connectors) for steps.